-- The container MAY override an application's chosen HttpAuthenticationMechanism with one selected by the container, but SHOULD do so only if explicitly configured to. - If the container does not override the application, it MUST place in service any HttpAuthenticationMechanism that is provided, either directly or via annotation, by the application. - If the application makes more than one HttpAuthenticationMechanism available, either directly or via annotation or both, the results are undefined by this specification. - If the application does not supply an HttpAuthenticationMechanism, or select one of the built-in mechanisms, the container MAY choose an HttpAuthenticationMechanism to place in service, but is NOT REQUIRED to do so. - If the application does not make an HttpAuthenticationMechanism available, and the container does not choose one to place in service, then HttpAuthenticationMechanism is not used.
+- The container MAY override an application's chosen HttpAuthenticationMechanism with one selected by the container, but SHOULD do so only if explicitly configured to. - If the container does not override the application, it MUST place in service any HttpAuthenticationMechanism that is provided, either directly or via annotation, by the application. - If the application makes more than one HttpAuthenticationMechanism available, either directly or via annotation or both, the results are dependent on the HttpAuthenticationMechanismHandler currently in use. - If the application does not supply an HttpAuthenticationMechanism, or select one of the built-in mechanisms, the container MAY choose an HttpAuthenticationMechanism to place in service, but is NOT REQUIRED to do so. - If the application does not make an HttpAuthenticationMechanism available, and the container does not choose one to place in service, then HttpAuthenticationMechanism is not used.

 The container MUST use Jakarta Authentication when placing an HttpAuthenticationMechanism in service.
-The container MUST supply a "bridge" ServerAuthModule that integrates HttpAuthenticationMechanism with Jakarta Authentication.
-The bridge module MUST look up the correct HttpAuthenticationMechanism using CDI, then delegate to the HttpAuthenticationMechanism when the bridge module's methods are invoked.
+The container MUST supply a "bridge" ServerAuthModule that integrates HttpAuthenticationMechanismHandler with Jakarta Authentication.
+The bridge module MUST look up the correct HttpAuthenticationMechanismHandler using CDI, then delegate to the HttpAuthenticationMechanismHandler when the bridge module's methods are invoked.
 Since the method signatures and return values of the two interfaces are similar, but not the same, the bridge module MUST convert back and forth.

-When an HttpAuthenticationMechanism is placed in service, the container MUST supply a bridge ServerAuthModule and the necessary supporting modules (AuthContext, AuthConfig, AuthConfigProvider), and arrange for the AuthConfigProvider to be registered with the Jakarta Authentication AuthConfigFactory, such that the bridge module is registered for the application context.
+When an HttpAuthenticationMechanism is placed in service, the container MUST supply a bridge ServerAuthModule and MAY also supply the supporting modules (AuthContext, AuthConfig, AuthConfigProvider), and arrange for either the ServerAuthModule or the AuthConfigProvider to be registered with the Jakarta Authentication AuthConfigFactory, such that the bridge module is registered for the application context.